 How did you develop your interest and passion for seafood & oysters?

-Well, I’m from France, and as you might know, in my country there is an ancient tradition of seafood consumption and oysters farming.
+Well, I’m French, and as you might know, in my country there is an ancient tradition of seafood consumption and oysters farming.
 I love oysters since I was a kid, especially the ones from my mom’s region, Bretagne.

 Sourcing new products, meeting fishermen.
 It allows me to get to know my country better.
 That’s why I also travel once a year along the coast to visit different farms, fish auctions, boats.